Pluteus cervinus Fawn Pluteus Shipley Country Park,

 at the edges.
 Stem smoother texture above ring.
 Small groups in

 moss on lawn.
-Awaiting identification
+Not identified

 Cavendish Lodge, Beeston, Nottinghamshire (November 2008)